LuluW8071/ASL-Alphabet-Detection/README.md

 If you wish to train the model on your local device, please ensure that
 - You have at least **8GB** of **VRAM** on a CUDA-supported GPU device.
 - Kaggle API token (`kaggle.json`) is moved to the directory `"C:/Users/{your_username}/.kaggle/"` on Windows, or `"~/.kaggle/"` on Linux or macOS.
-- Make sure to provide the absolute path of the new `kaggle.json` location when running the script with the `--json_path` argument for `dataset_downloader.py`.
+- To provide the absolute path of the new `kaggle.json` location when running the script with the `--json_path` argument for `dataset_downloader.py

-Before starting the training process, ensure that you have installed all the necessary dependencies specified in the `requirements.txt` file.
-You can install them using the following command:
+- `Pytorch Cuda` version is installed with appropriate version of `Nvidia CUDA Toolkit`.

 ## Demo Usage